The kvstore vmod allows for high performance key value storage with optional TTLs.

 VOID .set(STRING key, STRING value, DURATION ttl = 0)

-with an optional ttl.
+an optional TTL.

 Arguments:

-accepts type STRING
+key accepts type STRING

-accepts type STRING
+value accepts type STRING

 Type: Method